 The method of booting into TWRP differs from one device to the next.
 It normally involves a combination of key presses when starting the phone—most frequently holding one of the volume buttons and the power button simultaneously.

 Check our earlier post on how to boot into recovery for guides on most popular handsets and manufacturers.

 Rebooting is simply a case of tapping the Reboot button from the TWRP main screen.

 You can select to reboot the System (Android), to Power Off, to reboot Recovery, or to boot to the Bootloader.
 This powers on the device but boots no software, and allows you to access a bricked device via a USB connection to your PC.

 One of the main uses of a custom recovery is to flash a custom ROM.

 To do this in TWRP tap the Install button.
 Assuming you’ve copied a ROM (in .zip format) or other flashable zip file into the device’s internal storage you can sue the Select Zip screen to locate and choose it.

-With the zip selected you will be taken to the Confirm Flash screen.
+Once you’ve selected the zip file you will see the Confirm Flash screen.
 You can add multiple zips if you need to, by tapping the Add More Zips button.